GonzaloArielRossi/flybondi-adventures-backend/README.md

 I decided to take this a step further and created a clone of Flybondi's UI and came up with the concept of "Flybondi Adventures" a flight search engine that allows you to find "random" flights based on your budget.
 Kind of a "throw a dart at the map" vibe.

 The original challenge provided a JSON with flights, but I decided to create my own backend server with a custom database.
-It consists of a list of all the Argentinian airports that Flybondi operates on, and a list of randomly generated trips that I created with a script.
+It consists of a list of all the Argentinian airports that Flybondi operates on, and a list of randomly generated flights that I created with a script.

 ```
 Airport: